Dolph Schayes: Legacy

 In 1970, Schayes was elected to the NBA 25th Anniversary Team as one of the top 12 retired players.

 In 1972, Schayes was elected to the Naismith Memorial Basketball Hall of Fame.
-He is also a member of the International Jewish Sports Hall of Fame, the US National Jewish Sports Hall of Fame, and the National Jewish American Sports Hall of Fame.
+He is also a member of the International Jewish Sports Hall of Fame, the US National Jewish Sports Hall of Fame, the National Jewish American Sports Hall of Fame, and the Philadelphia Jewish Sports Hall of Fame.

 In 1996, Schayes was selected as one of the 50 Greatest Players in NBA History.

 In May 2015, Schayes was inducted into the Bronx Walk of Fame, where he received a street named in his honor, called "Dolph Schayes Street".

 The 76ers retired Schayes' jersey on March 12, 2016, while the Syracuse Crunch retired it on March 26, 2016.

 In 2021, Schayes was elected to the NBA 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Schayes as the 61st greatest player in NBA history.